Noha Lea Halim

 Phone: +49 (0) 89/ 907793 - 271

-Noha Lea Halim is a doctoral student and research assistant at the Professorship for Governance, Public Policy & Innovative Technologies at the TUM School of Governance since July 2022.
-Prior to that, she earned an M.A. in International Studies from Aarhus University/Denmark and a B.A. in European Studies (Major European Union Law) at the University of Amsterdam.
+Noha Lea Halim is a doctoral student and research assistant at the Professorship for Governance, Public Policy & Innovative Technologies at the TUM-School of Governance.
+She holds an M.A. in International Studies from Aarhus University/Denmark and a B.A. in European Studies (Major European Union Law) from the University of Amsterdam.

 More information under current and completed theses.